-This Black Bean and Spinach Enchiladas recipe is a family favorite!
+This Black Bean Enchiladas recipe is a family favorite!
 Fried corn tortillas are stuffed with spicy black beans, sweet yellow corn kernels, and wholesome spinach, then smothered in cheese and homemade enchilada sauce.

 There are plenty of ways to make enchiladas, but this one just may be my favorite.
 The hearty filling satisfies both the meat eaters and vegetarians in my household, which let me tell you is a miracle itself.
 Each lightly fried corn tortilla is filled with black beans, yellow corn, spinach and cheese, then everything is smothered with homemade enchilada sauce and topped with cheese.
 It’s so good!

 Why You’ll Love These Black Bean Enchiladas